AditGame/LegendsGenerator/ContractsGenerator/README.md

 public IList<string> AdditionalParametersForClass()
 ```

-**FUTURE WORK** If a class is decorated with the `UsesAdditionalParametersForHoldingClassAttribute` attribute, than the outter class will pass in their `AdditionalParametersForClass` method (if it exists), and additional parameters from that method will be added to the compiled conditions of this class.
+If a class is decorated with the `UsesAdditionalParametersForHoldingClassAttribute` attribute, than the outter class will pass in their `AdditionalParametersForClass` method (if it exists), and additional parameters from that method will be added to the compiled conditions of this class.

 ## Auto-generated boilerplate